 |

-Even numbers and odd numbers are fundamental concepts in arithmetic that are distinguished by their divisibility.
-A number is considered even if it is a multiple of 2, while an odd number is not divisible by 2.
-This distinction allows the classification of integers into two distinct categories, each possessing unique properties.
+The even numbers and odd numbers are fundamental concepts in arithmetic that are distinguished by their divisibility.
+A number is considered even if it is a multiple of 2, whereas an odd number is not divisible by 2.
+This distinction allows integers to be classified into two distinct categories, each possessing unique properties.
 For example, an even number always ends with one of the digits 0, 2, 4, 6, or 8, unlike odd numbers which end with 1, 3, 5, 7, or 9.
-Furthermore, operations on these numbers, such as addition or multiplication, reveal fascinating rules related to their parity, thus enriching the study of mathematics.
+Furthermore, operations on these numbers, such as addition or multiplication, reveal fascinating rules related to their parity, thus adding richness to the study of mathematics.

 The properties of even numbers

 In terms of representation, an even number always ends with the digits 0, 2, 4, 6, or 8.
-This cognitive characteristic allows for a quick identification of even numbers in computations.
-For example, if we look at the series of numbers, we can immediately identify that 12 and 34 are even numbers, whereas 7 and 13 are not.
+This cognitive characteristic allows for quick identification of even numbers in calculations.
+For example, if we look at the series of numbers, we can immediately identify that 12 and 34 are even numbers, while 7 and 13 are not.

 Operations involving even numbers